Satisfactory Academic Progress (SAP)

 3. Repeat of Courses – For courses that are taken more than once, the last grade the student receives will be the one used for GPA purposes.
 A student may retake a course however many times they would like, however, financial aid will only pay for one additional retake after your first passing attempt.

-4. Transfer credits (earned at another college and accepted by LTC) are excluded from GPA calculation.
+4. Transfer credits (earned at another college and accepted by Lakeshore College) are excluded from GPA calculation.

 2. Pace – the quantitative requirement has two parts, Required Completion Rate and Maximum Time Frame.

 1. Completion Rate – A student must earn 66.67% of all credits attempted.
-This is a cumulative calculation and includes credits attempted at LTC as well as all schools at which courses were taken and counted toward your LTC degree.
+This is a cumulative calculation and includes credits attempted at Lakeshore College as well as all schools at which courses were taken and counted toward your Lakeshore College degree.

 • Required Completion Rate – You must, regardless of degree, earn 67% of all credits attempted.
 This is a cumulative calculation and includes credits attempted at Lakeshore as well as all schools at which courses were taken and counted toward your Lakeshore degree.
 If you do not earn 67% of all credit hours attempted you will be placed on financial aid warning, probation, or suspension depending on your history.